On the positivity of MSbar parton distributions: Factorization: bare and renormalized PDFs

 The structure function is positive for all $x$ provided $Q^2$ is large enough (the exact condition is $\frac{Q^2}{|M^2|}> \exp\frac{3}{4}\approx 2$).
 This follows from the fact that in this simple model the argument of the log is $\frac{Q^2(1-x)/x}{|\Delta^2\left(x\right)|} =\frac{Q^2}{|M|^2 x^2}$.

-The argument of Ref.~\cite{Candido:2020yat} then consists of noting that in standard \msbar{} factorization, in which the coefficient function is given by Eq.~\eqref{eq:crenorm} with $\mu^2_f=\kappa Q^2$ (or, more in general, $\mu^2_f$ is taken to be $x$-independent) the coefficient function acquires a spurious logarithmic dependence on $1-x$ because subtraction of the collinear singularity is performed at a fixed $x$-independent scale $Q^2$, rather than at the physical scale of the process.
+The argument of Ref.~\cite{Candido:2020yat} then consists of noting that in standard \msbar{} factorization, in which the coefficient function is given by Eq.~\eqref{eq:crenorm} with $\mu^2_f=\kappa Q^2$ (or, more in general, $\mu^2_f$ is taken to be $x$-independent), the coefficient function acquires a spurious logarithmic dependence on $1-x$ because subtraction of the collinear singularity is performed at a fixed $x$-independent scale $Q^2$, rather than at the physical scale of the process.
 This is obvious in the model computation: in \msbar{} factorization the logarithm is split according to

 the first log is included in the coefficient function, and the second in the PDF.
 This amounts to splitting a positive log into the sum of a negative contribution, included in the coefficient function, and a compensating contribution included in the PDF.
-Consequently, the NLO contribution to the coefficient function may turn negative, and if the structure function is a measured positive observable from which the PDF is extracted by comparing to the data the \msbar{} prediction, the PDF may then turn out to be negative as well.
+Consequently, the NLO contribution to the coefficient function may turn negative.
+Note that in a perturbative approach, the logarithm would be split in an additive way, i.e. as $1+\alpha_s(\ln A+ \ln B)=(1+\alpha_s\ln A)(1+\alpha_s \ln B)+ O(\alpha_s^2)$.
+If $\ln A$ is negative the compensating $\ln B$ term is positive, so if the second factor is included in the PDF this remains positive.
+However, if the negative logarithmic contribution is large enough so $1+\alpha_s\ln A$ turns negative, the perturbative approximation is not justified and the split must be treated multiplicatively, i.e. $1+\alpha_s(\ln A+ \ln B)=(1+\alpha_s\ln A)\frac{1+\alpha_s(\ln A+ \ln B)}{1+\alpha_s\ln A}$.
+The second factor is now negative and if included in the PDF the latter turns negative.
+This happens both as a matter of principle if the PDF is computed non-perturbatively (e.g. on the lattice), and also in practice, if the PDF is extracted from the data, by comparing the \msbar{} prediction with a negative coefficient function to the measured positive structure function.